blockchainsllc/in3-docs/docs/spec.md

 ## Incubed Requests

 Requests without an `in3` property will also get a response without `in3`.
-This allows any Incubed node to also act as a raw ethereum json-rpc endpoint.
+This allows any Incubed node to also act as a raw ethereum JSON-RPC endpoint.
 The `in3` property in the request is defined as the following:

 *  **chainId** `string<hex>` - The requested [chainId](#chainid).
 This property is optional, but should always be specified in case a node may support multiple chains.
-In this case, the default of the node would be used, which may end up in a undefined behavior since the client cannot know the default.
+In this case, the default of the node would be used, which may end up in an undefined behavior since the client cannot know the default.

 *  **includeCode** `boolean` - Applies only for `eth_call`-requests.
-If true, the request should include the codes of all accounts. otherwise only the the codeHash is returned.
+If true, the request should include the codes of all accounts.
+Otherwise only the the codeHash is returned.
 In this case, the client may ask by calling eth_getCode() afterwards.

 *  **verifiedHashes** `string<bytes32>[]` - If the client sends an array of blockhashes, the server will not deliver any signatures or blockheaders for these blocks, but only return a string with a number.
 This allows the client to skip requiring signed blockhashes for blocks already verified.

-*  **latestBlock** `integer` - If specified, the blocknumber `latest` will be replaced by blockNumber- specified value.
+*  **latestBlock** `integer` - If specified, the blocknumber `latest` will be replaced by a blockNumber-specified value.
 This allows the Incubed client to define finality for PoW-Chains, which is important, since the `latest`-block cannot be considered final and therefore it would be unlikely to find nodes willing to sign a blockhash for such a block.

 *  **useRef** `boolean` - If true, binary-data (starting with a 0x) will be referred if occurring again.
 This decreases the payload especially for recurring data such as merkle proofs.
 If supported, the server (and client) will keep track of each binary value storing them in a temporary array.
 If the previously used value is used again, the server replaces it with `:<index>`.
 The client then resolves such refs by lookups in the temporary array.